janpolowinski/dswarm-temporary-docu/Server Install.md

 ## Initial Installation

 premise:
+- currently, we've deployed the application only on Ubuntu Linux distributions
 - empty trusty (14.04)
-- three additional partitions (easier to increase sizes):
+- three additional partitions (for easier increasing the sizes of the partitions separately):
 -- /data/log, 1-5GB depending on usage
 -- /data/mysql, up to 5GB
 -- /data/neo4j, up to 20GB